-- 2.1 The competition will be entirely held in the English language. - 2.2 The competition has three stages: Preliminary Rounds, Semi-Finals and the Grand Final. - 2.3 ABOS will publish the date and venue of each stage of the competition. - 2.4 The Semi-Final Round will be held as follows: - The four best teams from the Preliminary Round will qualify for the Semi-Final Rounds. - 2) In Semi-Final #1 the Team with the highest (1st) Overall Score will plead against the Team with the fourth (4th) highest Overall Score. - 3) In Semi-Final #2 the Team with the second (2nd) Overall Score will plead against the Team with the third (3rd) highest Overall Score. - 4) The winning teams of each Semi-Final Round will advance to the Grand Final.
+- 2.1 Only English can be used as the working language in the competition. - 2.2 The competition has three stages: Preliminary Rounds, Semi-Finals and the Grand Final. - 2.3 ABOS will publish the date and venue of each stage of the competition. - 2.4 The Semi-Final Round will be held as follows: - The four best teams from the Preliminary Round will qualify for the Semi-Final Rounds. - In Semi-Final #1 the Team with the highest (1st) Overall Score will plead against the Team with the fourth (4th) Overall Score. - 3) In Semi-Final #2 the Team with the second (2nd) Overall Score will plead against the Team with the third (3rd) Overall Score. - 4) The winning teams of each Semi-Final Round will advance to the Grand Final.